Canada pageant finalist says China delaying her entry over rights comments

 Reuters was not able to independently confirm whether other finalists had received their invitation letters.

 “I don’t think this is an administrative issue.
 It is not.
-I think this is a matter of principle,” said Lin, who also is a practitioner of Falun Gong, a religious group that says it is repressed in China.
+I think this is a matter of principle,” said Lin, who also is a practitioner of Falun Gong, a spiritual group banned in mainland China.

+Chinese Foreign Ministry spokesman Hong Lei, asked about Lin’s case, said he “did not understand the situation”.
+He did not elaborate.

-Officials from China and the Miss World organization were not immediately available to comment, and a Canadian contest official did not return calls.
+Officials from the Miss World organization were not immediately available to comment, and a Canadian contest official did not return calls.

-A spokesman at Canada’s Department of Foreign Affairs said Ottawa is aware of Lin’s case but cannot comment on Chinese visa decisions.
+A spokesman at Canada’s Department of Foreign Affairs said Ottawa was aware of Lin’s case but could not comment on Chinese visa decisions.

 “Canada is committed to constructive engagement with China on human rights, which is a core component of our governance cooperation with China,” Francois Lasalle, deputy director, media relations division, said in an email.